SoM Recruiting and Communications

 School website: The School website lists all upcoming events.
 School of Music Event Calendar

-School of Music Programs: Faculty are requested to provide their program information, including personnel list, biographies, program notes, etc. to the Administrative Specialist at least 10 days prior to your event.
-Large ensemble programs will be available digitally only, while faculty artist recitals will be printed.
+School of Music Programs: Faculty are requested to provide their program information, including personnel list, biographies, program notes, etc. to the Music Administrative Specialist at least 10 days prior to your event.
+Large ensemble programs will be available digitally and printed, while faculty artist recitals will be printed.

 Music Festivals